willmendesneto/perf-marks/README.md

   - `isNodeJSEnv`: Frontend and Backend support.
 Boolean with the result of the check if package is running on the browser or in a NodeJS environment
   - `isPerformanceObservableSupported`: Frontend and Backend support.
 Boolean with the result of the check if `PerformanceObservable` is supported for the current browser/NodeJS version
   - `isUserTimingAPISupported`: Frontend and Backend support.
 Boolean with the result of the check if User Timing API is supported for the current browser/NodeJS version
+- `perf-marks/profiler`: it has all the feature, and platform checks and validations
+  - `profiler`: Frontend and Backend support. profiler using User Timing Api method.
+It will return a Promise with `mark` key with a `PerfMarksPerformanceEntry` type or `mark` key + `data` key with the content for the callback method If the given callback returns something.

 If you need optimize your bundle size even more, this package provides different bundles for `CommonJS`, `UMD`, `ESM` and `ES2015`.
 To make the dev experience smoothiest as possible, you can use `babel-plugin-transform-imports` in your app and configure the bundle that fits the most for your app!